andreaspirklbauer/Oberon-allow-dereferenced-pointer-as-var-parameter/README.md

 **ORP.Mod**

-Note: The modification in *ORP.selector* (set *x.sel*) is strictly speaking not necessary for this fix.
+Note: The modification in *ORP.selector* (set *x.selected*) is strictly speaking not necessary for this fix.

 ```diff
 --- FPGAOberon2013/ORP.Mod	2020-03-13 14:23:55.000000000 +0100